Alexander Mikaberidze

 Alexander Mikaberidze (ალექსანდრე მიქაბერიძე; born 27 January 1978) is a Georgian lawyer, author and historian who specializes in Napoleonic studies.
 He is a full professor of history and social sciences at Louisiana State University in Shreveport, where he holds the Ruth Herring Noel Endowed Chair for the Curatorship of the James Smith Noel Collection, one of the largest private collections of antiquarian books, prints, and maps in the United States.
+In 2025, he was granted the Boyd Professorship, the highest and most prestigious academic rank awarded by Louisiana State University.

 Education and career

-Mikaberidze was born in 1978 in Aktobe, Kazakh SSR, where his parents were working.
-In 1990, they returned to the Georgian SSR, which gained independence in 1991.
+Mikaberidze was born in 1978 in Aktobe, Kazakh SSR, where his parents were then living.
+In 1990, he returned to the Georgian SSR, which gained independence in 1991.

 He graduated from Tbilisi State University in 1999 with a degree in international law.
 From 1996 to 2000, he worked with the Ministry of Foreign Affairs of Georgia, where he handled human rights issues and relations with the Council of Europe.